input-output-hk/scrypto/README.md

   assert(curveImpl.verify(sig, message, keyPair._2))
 ```

-**Note on security:** Scrypto provides Scala wrapper for [Curve25519-Java](https://github.com/WhisperSystems/curve25519-java) by
+**Note on security:** Scrypto provides a simple Scala wrapper for [Curve25519-Java](https://github.com/WhisperSystems/curve25519-java) by
 Whisper Systems, so has the same security properties.
-JDK's SecureRandom used to obtain seed bytes.
+JDK's SecureRandom is used to obtain seed bytes.

 ### Authenticated data structures